Policy 7-002: Patents and Inventions

 is envisioned, the responsibility for marketing and licensing is assigned to the

-- In selected instances where commercial marketing of University-owned software programs is envisioned, the responsibility for marketing and licensing is assigned to the Research Foundation and the University Technology Commercialization Office (see Copyright Policy: Ownership, Policy 7-003).
+- In selected instances where commercial marketing of University-owned software programs is envisioned, the responsibility for marketing and licensing is assigned to the Research Foundation and PIVOT Center (see Copyright Policy: Ownership, Policy 7-003).

 - General Policy

 - Rules, Procedures, Guidelines, forms and Other Related Resources